openshift/aws-account-operator/README.md

 ```

+## Workflow

+First, an AcccountPool must be created to specify the number of desired accounts to be ready.
+The operator then goes and creates that number of accounts.
+When a [Hive](https://github.com/openshift/hive) cluster has a new cluster request, an AccountClaim is created with the desired name of the cluster in a unique namespace.
+The operator links the AccountClaim to an Account in the pool, and creates the required k8s secrets, placing them in the AccountClaim's unique namespace.
+The AccountPool is then filled up again by the operator.
+Hive then uses the secrets to create the AWS resources for the new cluster.

+For more information on how this process is done look at the controllers section.

 ## Testing your AWS account credentials with the CLI

 The below commands can be used to test payer account credentials where we create new accounts inside the payer accounts organization.
 Once the account is created in the first step we wait until the account is created with step 2 and retrieve its account ID.
 Using the account ID we can then test our IAM user has sts:AssumeRole permissions to Assume the OrganizationAccountAccessRole in the new account.
 The OrganizationAccountAccessRole is created automatically when a new account is created under the organization.